GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

 The [ZymoBIOMICS Mock Community](https://zymoresearch.eu/collections/zymobiomics-microbial-community-standards) is a synthetic microbial community consists of 8 bacterial and 2 yeast strains that are commonly found in environmental and human microbiomes.
 The concentration of these species are known.
 ZymoBIOMICS Mock Community is used as a positive control in microbiome studies to assess the accuracy, precision, and sensitivity of microbiome sequencing methods.
-It can also be used to compare results across different studies and sequencing platforms.
+We are interested in zymoBIOMICS sequencing data from different sequencers and projects.

-## Public repositories of nucleotide sequences
+## Public repositories

 The [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) and the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/home) are both public repositories of nucleotide sequence data.
 Both repositories store a wide range of data such as DNA, RNA, and protein sequences from different organisms and sample types.